How-to: Connect your personal card to import expenses

 Important notes before you get started

-- When first importing your card, Expensify will bring in as many historical expenses as your bank will send to us; this may be as few as 7 days or as many as 90 days, depending on the bank.
-If you need to pull transactions earlier than this date, please upload a spreadsheet of your bank transactions to reflect these.
+- When first importing your card, you will have the option of selecting a specific transaction start date.
+You can usually go back as far as 90 days, depending on the bank.
+If you need to pull transactions earlier than this date, please upload a spreadsheet of your bank transactions to reflect those particular transactions.

 - If a card is deleted from Expensify, all of the un-submitted expenses from that card will be deleted from the system.
 Any imported card transactions within a processing, approved, closed, or reimbursed report will not be affected!